redmonddinger/ADS-B-Flight-Tracker/README.md

 For this project, I used a Raspberry Pi 5 and an RTL-SDR receiver to capture ADS-B transmissions broadcast by nearby aircraft at 1090 MHz.
 The signals are decoded with readsb and displayed through the tar1090 web interface, where I can view aircraft positions, altitude, speed, heading, and identification information in real time.

-My goal was to learn more about software defined radio, Linux configuration, and RF communications while building a complete system from start to finish.
-Along the way, I configured the software, verified the hardware, troubleshot connection issues, and got everything working together as a functional aircraft tracking station.
+My goal was to learn more about software defined radio, Linux configuration, and RF communications.
+Throughout the project, I configured the software, verified the hardware, troubleshot connection issues, and got everything working together as a functional aircraft tracking station.

 ## Skills Demonstrated